ruanbekker/ruanbekker.github.io/source/_posts/2017-10-14-using-python-to-build-a-dictionary-from-data-eg-sports-per-person.markdown

 title: "Using Python to build a Dictionary from data eg sports per person"
 date: 2017-10-14 14:53:48 -0400
 comments: true
-categories: ["python", "python-dicitionary", "python-list"i, "programming", "scripting"]
+categories: ["python", "python-dicitionary", "python-list", "programming", "scripting"]
 ---

 I had to achieve a way to provide data in key-value format, where I wanted to see what sports people like, eg: `{"ruan": ["rugby", "cricket"]}`